trunk-io/trunk-action/readme.md

 ## Automatic upgrades

-If you have a `.trunk/trunk.yaml` checked into your repo, and you want to automatically upgrade Trunk and its tools, you can configure the action to automatically generate pull requests with these
+A service-based integration for automatic upgrades is in active development, but in the meantime if you have a `.trunk/trunk.yaml` checked into your repo, and you want to automatically upgrade Trunk and its tools, you can configure the action to automatically generate pull requests with these
 upgrades:

 ```yaml